jahrlin/jahrlin.com/src/content/post/automatic-website-deploys-with-docker-git-and-azure.md

 ADD nginx.conf /etc/nginx/nginx.conf

 # make sure we expose port 80, required by our nginx proxy
+# SSL is terminated on the proxy, not the container
 EXPOSE 80

 # run the nginx server